kyaiooiayk/How-to-Build-Your-Own-Deep-Learning-Cluster/README.md

 -  What sort of internet connectivity do I need?
 Can I do it without?
 -  If I invest my money how long can I keep this cluster for?
 Will I be *forced* to change the hardware?
 -  Would I be better off buying more older GPUs or less but newer GPUs?
--  Where can I can I get access to some GPUs for free? *I know there are at least two options.
-Option No.1 is offered by [Google Colab](https://colab.research.google.com/?utm_source=scs-index)*.
+-  **Where can I can I get access to some GPUs for free?** I know there are at least two options.
+Option No.1 is offered by [Google Colab](https://colab.research.google.com/?utm_source=scs-index).
 Option No.2 is offered by [Kaggle](https://www.kaggle.com/dansbecker/running-kaggle-kernels-with-a-gpu).
+-  **Why not buying more CPUs?** For a very simple reasons.
+GPUs, if used properly, are simply the best for DL.*